caternuson/rpi-laser/README.md

 * [CWiid](https://github.com/abstrakraft/cwiid) for Wiimote control

 # Install
-Simply clone this repo and run the server:
+First, install all of the software dependencies listed above.
+Then, simply clone this repo and run the server:
 ```
 $ git clone https://github.com/caternuson/rpi-laser.git
 $ cd rpi-laser